xyproto/algernon/README.md

 // Remove a key for an entry in a hash map
 // (for instance the email field for a user)
-// Returns true if it worked out hash:delkey(string, string) -> bool
+// Returns true if successful
+hash:delkey(string, string) -> bool

 // Remove an element (for instance a user)
-// Returns true if it worked out hash:del(string) -> bool
+// Returns true if successful
+hash:del(string) -> bool

 // Remove the hash map itself.
-Returns true if it worked out. hash:remove() -> bool
+Returns true if successful. hash:remove() -> bool
 ~~~